Solid Waste Questions (back to top)

 This carpet and padding has been on the street for two weeks. (back to top)

-The city no longer collects carpet, building materials, or water heaters.
+The city no longer collects carpet or building materials.
 Please make arrangements to haul those items to a county convenience center ( York County Convenience Center) or we can make arrangements for it to be hauled away for a fee.

 My rental property has had trash at the curb for weeks. (back to top)